U.S. football player's overdose death spotlighted in J&J Oklahoma opioid trial

 The state in the nonjury trial before Judge Thad Balkman has argued J&J’s actions created an oversupply of painkillers and a public nuisance that will cost $17.5 billion to remedy over 30 years.

 J&J denies wrongdoing, arguing it properly marketed opioids and that the state cannot prove it caused the epidemic.
-Its stock price on Wednesday was down 4.4 percent at $131.08.
+Its stock price closed 4.2% lower at $131.33 on Wednesday.

 To support their claims, the state’s lawyers played a videotaped deposition from Dr. Russell Portenoy, a physician who spent years advocating the use of opioids for chronic pain while acting as a paid speaker and consultant for drugmakers like J&J.